 Are Cochin Chickens Good at Laying Eggs?

 Cochins are not good egg layers!
 The modern Cochin chicken was bred for her beauty but not her egg laying abilities.

 While they don’t produce many eggs through the year you can expect their modest production to continue in the winter months.

 The hens will lay a color brown to medium brown eggs.

 Her eggs will become lighter over time and as they reach their golden years, they will lose the color in the shell turning it light to almost white.

 How Frequently Do Cochin Chickens Lay Eggs?

-Cochin chickens will lay between 150-180 eggs per year which is around 2-3 eggs every week.
-Their brown egg size is medium to large and they take some time to mature before they start laying.
+Cochins will lay between 150-180 eggs per year which is around 2-3 eggs every week.
+Their brown eggs are medium to large in size and they take some time to mature before they start laying.

 Cochin hens only lay eggs at 8 months of age, so if you’re willing to be patient, you can expect winter eggs.